-Tom Angell of Marijuana Majority said, “While US states led the way by becoming the first places in the world to legalize and regulate marijuana in 2012, it looks like Canada could soon leapfrog ahead of us.
-Canada could become the first country in North America to legalize cannabis nationwide,” he said.
+Tom Angell of Marijuana Majority said, “While US states led the way by becoming the first places in the world to legalize and regulate marijuana in 2012, it looks like Canada could soon leapfrog ahead of us and become the first country in North America to legalize cannabis nationwide,” he said.
 “If that happens, it’s not only good news for Canadians who will be able to purchase marijuana from legal and regulated storefronts instead of being treated like criminals.
 It’s also likely to give reform efforts in the US a bit of a boost — not that we really needed it, but a little friendly competition is always a good motivator.”

 Canada’s move toward full legalization only means good things on the horizon for U.S. and international marijuana policy, as they could be the first North American country to really open the floodgates on a recreational standpoint.
 Either way, watch out maple syrup and Celine Dion, because legal weed could very quickly become the best thing to come out of Canada, eh?